frmlinn/lzmalloc/README.md

 ## Technical Summary

 `lzmalloc` is a POSIX-compliant, NUMA-aware, lock-free memory allocator implemented in C11.
 It is engineered for mechanical sympathy, utilizing strict 64-byte cache-line alignment to eliminate cross-core false sharing.
 The allocator minimizes CPU pipeline stalls through vDSO topology routing and maximizes physical memory reclamation via an active Virtual Memory Manager (VMM) with cache hysteresis and `madvise` deflation.
+Still in development with a lot more coming.

 ---